 The email or message contains no excessive history or attachments.

-The transmission of EPHI from the Covered Entity to an outside entity via an email or messaging system is permitted if the sender has ensured that the following conditions are met:
+The transmission of ePHI from the Covered Entity to an outside entity via an email or messaging system is permitted if the sender has ensured that the following conditions are met:

 The receiving entity has been authenticated.